 We have four credit cards.
 We put everything on these cards that we can, like groceries, utilities, clothing, online shopping, and other bills, and always always always pay it off each month so there's never any interest — this is KEY, because if you're paying a bunch of fees, this plan will cost you instead of save you money!
-(Also, Dave Ramsey says you spend more when not buying with cash, so only YOU know yourself, use common sense!)
+(Also, Dave Ramsey says that people spend more when not buying with cash, so only YOU know yourself, use common sense!)

 The first year we saved up $1550

-Get bumped from your flight if possible!
+By the way: Get bumped from your flight if possible!

-Recently when coming back from the WAPF conference in Alabama, I got to the Montgomery airport bright and early and Delta said they'd overbooked the flight.
+Recently when coming back from speaking at the WAPF conference in Alabama, I got to the Montgomery airport bright and early and Delta said they'd overbooked the flight.
 They asked if I wanted to take ground transportation to Atlanta instead, and they offered me a $1000 travel voucher!!!
 So just for sitting in a car with a shuttle driver for two hours to Atlanta instead of sitting in the airport for a while and then on a plane, and I still got to Atlanta in plenty of time for my connecting flight to Grand Rapids, I got $1K for future travel!
 I did have to go through security again, but that was no big deal.
 (And yes, I opted out of the cancer machine again as I always do — it's easy.)

 So that's it, that's how to take free vacations, or dirt cheap vacations anyway.

 Many don't pay off their credit cards each month and would end up losing money on all of that interest.
 Thankfully, Kent and I have never paid even a penny of interest and this works great for us, but take an honest look at your habits before deciding if this will work for you.
 This method for how to take free vacations isn't for everyone, because for some they'd just end up with a lot of debt, which is NOT cool.
 If you need help getting out of debt, check out The Total Money Makeover.